NVIDIA/spark-rapids/docs/get-started/best-practices.md

 ### 3. Identify which SQL, job and stage is involved in the error

 The relationship between SQL/job/stage is: Stage belongs to a Job which belongs to SQL.
-Firstly check Spark UI to identify the problematic SQL ID, Job ID, and Stage ID.
+First check the Spark UI to identify the problematic SQL ID, Job ID, and Stage ID.

 Then find the failed stage in the `stages` page in Spark UI, and go into that stage to look at tasks.
 If some tasks completed successfully while some tasks failed with OOM, check the amount of input